 5. Does MNSCM offer scholarships?

-Yes, MNSCM offers full and partial scholarships to both outstanding applicants and students already enrolled.
+Yes, MNSCM offers various scholarships to both outstanding applicants and enrolled students.

 6. Is MNSCM a full or part-time program?